 The applet displays two panels.
 On the left, it displays a diagram of a floorplan and its estimated cost.
 On the right, it displays annealing status information, controls, and a plot of maximum (red), average (black), and minimum (green) accepted configuration costs at each temperature.

 An options panel allows the user to set initial temperature, moves per temperature, and annealing speed.
 In addition, individual moves can be displayed, or only summary information at the end of each temperature.

-NOTE:This applet requires the Sun Java Plugin.
+NOTE:This applet requires the Sun Java Plugin to run under Windows.

 If you're interested, here is the source code

 For more information about Placement, see a VLSI CAD textbook such as M. Sarrafzadeh and C. K. Wong, An Introduction to VLSI Design, McGraw-Hill, 1996.

 For an introduction to Simulated Annealing, see R. Rutenbar, "Simulated Annealing Algorithms: an Overview", IEEE Circuits and Devices Magazine, January 1989.